-The trouble with MIS-C is that it looks very different depending on each child and has many similarities to Kawasaki Disease.
+The trouble with MIS-C is that it looks very different depending on each child.
+Here are some symptoms to look for:

-Not all children will have the same signs and symptoms, and some children may have symptoms not listed here.
-MIS-C may begin weeks after a child is infected with SARS-CoV-2.
+Not all children will have the same signs and symptoms, and some children may have symptoms not listed here. (cdc.gov)

 Kawasaki disease causes swelling (inflammation) in the walls of medium-sized arteries throughout the body.
 It primarily affects children.
 The inflammation tends to affect the coronary arteries, which supply blood to the heart muscle. (mayoclinic.org)

-Her lips would change colors, her tongue looked like a strawberry and was dotted, and her eyes were red.
-She had a milder case than many and honestly her case was rough, so I can only imagine how bad it could have been.
+Selah’s lips would change colors, her tongue looked like a strawberry and was dotted, and her eyes were red.
+Those are all classic Kawasaki markers.

 3. If MIS-C is misdiagnosed or isn’t treated quickly, it can cause permanent damage.

-If you think that your child has MIS-C, you should contact your child’s doctor or pediatrician immediately.
-Specialty hospitals like Children’s Hospital Los Angeles are sharing their findings with pediatricians in the community so that they know what to look for when screening patients. […]
+If you think that your child has MIS-C, you should contact your child’s doctor or pediatrician immediately. […]

-We have had so much support and have felt very loved through the whole process.
-Even with a bad diagnosis, we can see some good in it.
+We have had so much support, prayers, and have felt very loved through the whole process.
+Even with a not-so-pleasant diagnosis, we can see some good in it.
 It’s a matter of perspective.